 One Caucasus Festival brings together musicians, artists, architects, educators and volunteers from all over the world.

-- starting all-year Informal Educational Program for villages of Marneuli
+- conducting all-year Informal Educational Program for villages of Marneuli, Kvemo-Kartli

-- offers an international volunteer programme to co-create the Festival
+- offers an international volunteer program to co-create the Festival,

-The Festival has free admission, free transport (Tbilisi/Tserakvi/Tbilisi) and free living zone
+- the Festival has free admission, free transport (Tbilisi/venue/Tbilisi) and free living zone

 Come and join us for the unique One Caucasus experience!

-- around 6 000 people attended the One Caucasus Festival,
+- Around 21 000+ people attended the One Caucasus Festival